ktomk/pipelines/README.md

 Additionally in the pipelines project that file is used to change the access permissions of the files in the phar.
 That is because across PHP versions the behaviour has changed so the build is kept backwards and forwards compatible.
-As this has been noticed later in the project history, the build might show different binaries depending on which PHP version is used (see [PHP #77022](https://bugs.php.net/bug.php?id=77022) and [PHP #79082](https://bugs.php.net/bug.php?id=79082)) and the patch
+As this has been noticed later in the projects' history, the build might show different binaries depending on which PHP version is used (see [PHP #77022](https://bugs.php.net/bug.php?id=77022) and [PHP #79082](https://bugs.php.net/bug.php?id=79082)) and the patch